obscuritylabs/OS-CFDB/README.md

 > *Please understand that this is **Open Source** project that is driven by **community** feedback.
 If you do not contribute, who will?
 Please take the time to correct, update, or even make a pull request when you are feeling up to the task.*

 ## Why?
+Too often in prior experience was repetitive, inaccurate and time loss incurred during the reporting phase of the assessment.
+These constraints were due to lack of a centralized repository for findings, a single source of truth.
+However, this can raise a greater question of how we can integrate into automation.

 ## How to Interpret the Data
 The data within this project is broken out into multiple headers and lists; this allows for easy data serialization to JSON or other future formats as long as an MD parser exists.
 You will find **three** major sections: